Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

 DZE_Friends = ["222222","333333"];
 ```
 - Everything else should work fine with the database....like traders, salvaging, etc...
-Unfortunately since the 1062 ver had many differencies from the 1051 one, i could't really make this Profile option a standalone one, without any Database interaction.
+Unfortunately since the 1062 ver had many differences from the 1051 one, i couldn't really make this Profile option a standalone one, without any Database interaction.
 So in order for you to minimize any errors in the log file, i would suggest you load my sample db file provided, and also change those CharacterID and PlayerUID values in PLAYER_Data and CHARACTER_Data tables to the ones you set up here, just in case....
 - The Premade character setup is for people that want to fast debug a script they are making and dont want to wait for the Hive to load all map objects and authenticate the player first.

 ## Further Details to change (in both Profile Cases)
 The ***description.ext***, ***mission.sqf***, ***mission.biedi*** files have your character's name in them.
 Just search for the word ***Sandbird*** in all of them and change it according to the PlayerName value you have in your ***Player_DATA*** table for your PlayerUID value.
-Example take from description.ext
+Example taken from description.ext
 ~~~~
 	class My_Player
 	{